 Occupational therapy terminology: supporting occupation-centred practice

-The following documents provide some contextual information and lists of the occupational therapy subsets (October 2016 updates).
+The following documents provide some contextual information and lists of the occupational therapy subsets (April 2017 updates).
 Visit the NHS Digital website to register for an Introduction to SNOMED CT Webinar or to access a SNOMED CT browser.

-- Problems in occupational performance recorded by occupational therapists (PDF, 143.96KB)
+- Problems in occupational performance recorded by occupational therapists (PDF, 141.05KB)

-- Interventions recorded by occupational therapists (PDF, 177.9KB)
+- Interventions recorded by occupational therapists (PDF, 175.2KB)

 SNOMED subset standards complement the following documents:

 Professional standards for occupational therapy practice (RCOT 2017)